-Once the migration of the Core Banking to the new "3G" version, the Bank has moved towards integration between the Transformation Department and the Digital Transformation Department.
-This separation was useful for the digitalization of the Bank and to ensure the focus of the teams necessary to carry out a process as critical as the migration of core banking.
-It should now be progressively reversed, as the boundary was increasingly blurred and the scope for synergies more evident.
-Additionally, the Bank identified the need to have a central and integrated view on the evolution of all projects as a critical factor, which integration of these directorates, as well as the absorption of dispersed project management structures in other directorates of the Bank.
+Once the migration of the Core Banking to the new "3G" version, the Bank has moved towards the integration between the Transformation Department and the Digital Transformation Department.
+This separation, which has been useful for the digitization of the Bank and to ensure the focus of the teams necessary to carry out a process as critical as the migration of core banking, should now be progressively reversed, as the boundary was increasingly blurred and the scope for synergies more evident.
+Additionally, the need, identified by the Bank, to have a central and integrated view on the evolution of all projects, considered a critical factor, recommended the integration of these departments, as well as the absorption of dispersed project management structures in other departments.

-Because of this, at the end of 2020, the Directorates Transformation and Digital Transformation were extinguished at the end of 2020, giving rise to the Directorate of Project Management and Strategic Initiatives (DGPIE), whose mission integrates three lines of action:
+Because of this, at the end of 2020, the Departments of Transformation and Digital Transformation were extinguished, giving place to the Department of Project Management and Strategic Initiatives (DGPIE), whose mission integrates three lines of action: